 A pricing audit assesses your subscription business’ pricing process to ensure consistency across similar accounts, maximize profitability, and benchmark against other companies.
 A pricing audit is an examination of your company’s pricing capabilities versus industry best practices.
 Conducting a pricing audit will not only make your company more competitive, but you’ll also be less likely to spark a price war with other companies.

 Conducting a pricing audit goes through five factors—acquisition, monetization, retention, pricing strategy, and discounts.
 A pricing audit requires self-reflection.
 You’ll have to reflect and admit where you can improve, which is often times the hardest part.

 The first thing a pricing audit will examine is customer acquisition, which is the process of gaining new customers and perhaps the most literal way to grow your customer base.
 Remember, acquired customers can still churn at any point.
 Customer acquisition proves to be more challenging and more expensive as your customer base grows and the untapped market shrinks.

 Next is monetization.
 What does your revenue look like?
 What are your long-term goals?
-A pricing audit will help set the metrics you are driving your growth toward—lifetime value (LTV), average rate per user (ARPU), conversion percent, and payback period.
+A pricing audit will help set the metrics you are driving your growth toward—lifetime value (LTV), the average rate per user (ARPU), conversion percent, and payback period.
 This is where you decide what matters to you.

 A pricing audit will look at how you’re retaining customers, why they’re staying, why your customers are churning, and if you’re missing core functionality.